-The death of a baby is not rare.
-Every day in the UK around 14 babies die before, during or soon after birth.
+Sadly, the death of a baby is not rare.
+Every day in the UK around 13 babies die before, during or soon after birth.
 That means nearly every two hours a family is faced with the devastation of the death of their baby.
 This is unacceptable.

 So it’s shocking that a lack of dedicated bereavement rooms in hospitals means mums and dads have nowhere private to spend precious time with their baby before they have to say goodbye.